 It’s pretty hard to hear where your ‘phones excel and where they could use some improvement if you only stick to one or two main genres.
 (This is why we chose to include a variety of musical styles.)
 Although you might not like all of the songs here, who knows – you might stumble upon a new favorite or two.

-Here are the 6 categories on this list (grouped loosely by genre):
+Here are the categories we included for this list (grouped loosely by genre):

 Feel free to skip ahead or scroll all the way through and browse the entire collection.
 Ready to get started?
 Let’s go!